tolvanea/fractal_christmas_tree/README.md

 * Star is drawn on top of tree.

 ## Running the code
-**Rendering of picture takes ages!** Please consider using Numba if you do not want to wait half an hour.
-This repo contains git branch "numba" which has a version of code that renders the fractal in few secods.
-(It is not default branch because it has few extra code lines, and it requires Numba to be installed.)
+**Rendering of picture takes ages!** Please consider using Numba if you do not want to wait half of an hour.
+This repo contains git branch "numba" which has a version of code that renders the fractal in half of a minute.
+(This is not default branch because it has few extra code lines, and it requires Numba to be installed.)